 Don’t be fooled into thinking that getting that rich snippet at the top of a SERP is not the be-all and end-all, though.
 While it is the one you should be aiming for with bespoke content and images, having your website feature in the People Also Ask box is another great way to increase brand awareness and traffic.

 The difference between HTTP and HTTPS is subtle, but it’s there – the latter is more secure.
-Over the past few years, more websites have been transferring to HTTPS, in 2022 every website should have transfered to HTTPS.
+Over the past few years, more websites have been transferring to HTTPS, in 2023 every website should have transferred to HTTPS.
 Why?
 Because Google favours security and will factor it into rankings.

 While HTTPS websites will only gain a small boost from the search engine’s algorithm, there are other SEO benefits that can’t be ignored.
 Referrer data, for instance, is preserved when traffic passes to an HTTPS site, and it’s hard to ignore the added privacy benefits: